sopra-fs24-group-08/sopra-fs24-group-08-client/contributions.md

 **Yiyang Chen**

 Done list
-- Tests for UserController(20 tests passed,2 failed) #90
+- Tests for UserController(20 tests passed,2 failed)
-  Currently two tests do not pass:
+  Currently two tests do not pass  #90
   1. when creating a user, a 400 error should be returned when registering without entering a password or without entering a username;
   2. a 400 error should be returned if the input is empty when logging on.
 - Find a good avatar creation API and figure out how to implement it  #87 https://cat-avatars.vercel.app/

 Todo List